swipswaps/oci-hpc-runbook-rocky/README.md

 ![](https://github.com/oci-hpc/oci-hpc-runbook-rocky/blob/master/images/3184v0.gif "Example DEM simulation in Rocky")

 ## Architecture
 The architecture for this runbook is simple, a single GPU machine running inside of an OCI VCN.
 If you are using a GPU machine, you will need to attach a block storage or a file system.
-If an HPC shape is chosen, you will have a local NVMe drive attach to your instance.
+If an HPC shape is chosen, you will have a local NVMe drive attached to your instance.

 ![](https://github.com/oci-hpc/oci-hpc-runbook-rocky/blob/master/images/HPC_arch_draft.png "GPU Architecture for Running Rocky in OCI")
 ## Deployment